Workplace stress – Symptoms, causes, and solutions

 • Don’t answer work-related phone calls during dinner

-• Organize, declutter your office space
+• Organize, and declutter your office space

 • Create work & communication agreements with your team and family members